-not marked as focus.
-This is the so-called association with presupposition effect (see section 13).
+associate with focus in a free way can.
+This is the so-called association with a presupposition effect (see section 13).

 Second, always can associate with leaners, whereas only cannot.
 Leaners are defined as prosodically dependent material [Beaver and Clark, 2003] and are represented in languages by weak pronouns, among others.
-Hence, if a given focus sensitive expression can associate with a weak pronoun, then supposedly it associates with focus in a free way.
-In contrast, when it is impossible for a given focus sensitive particle to associate with a weak pronoun, than it is plausible that it conventionally associates with focus. (see section 14).
+Hence, if a given focus sensitive expression can associate with a weak pronoun, then it supposedly associates with focus in a free way.
+In contrast, when it is impossible for a given focus sensitive particle to associate with a weak pronoun, then it is plausible that it conventionally associates with focus (see section 14).

-The summary of the differences between always and only are shown in the table 7.
+The summary of the differences between always and only is shown in table 7.